wazo-communication/developers.wazo.io/docs/plugins/ui/mobile/index.md

 displayed_sidebar: pluginsSidebar
 ---

-# Customizing our Mobile App
+# Documentation - Mobile Plugin

 Mobile plugins allow many great ways to extend the interface.
 Here's a quick summary, scroll down for more information.

 - Add tabs on the main page of the application

-## Adding tabs in the main page
+## Tabs - Add a new menu item

 ```mdx-code-block
 <div className="row">